FraunhoferIOSB/FROST-Server/docs/settings/settings.md

 * **logSensitiveData:**
   If false, sensitive data like passwords and database connection URLs are not logged when loading settings.
 Default: `false`.
 * **queueLoggingInterval:**
   If non-zero, log queue statistics ever x milliseconds.
-Default: 0 (off)
+Default value: `0` (off)

 ## HTTP settings